brimdata/super/book/src/formats/bsup.md

-A record type is encoded as a count of fields, i.e., `<nfields>` from above, followed by the field definitions, where a field definition is a field name followed by a type ID, i.e., `<name1>` followed by `<type-id-1>` etc. as indicated above.
+A record type is encoded as a count of fields, i.e., `<nfields>` from above, followed by the field definitions, where a field definition is a field name, followed by its optionality coded as a single byte, followed by a type ID, i.e., `<name1>` followed by `<type-id-1>` etc. as indicated above.

 The field names in a record must be unique.